janesmith73/product-docs/CONTRIBUTING.md

 git config core.ignoreCase false
 ```

-After yarn is installed, you can run yarn to install all the required Node.js applications you need to run your local documentation site on your workstation.
+After Yarn is installed, you can run Yarn to install all the required Node.js applications you need to run your local documentation site on your workstation.
 Docusaurus, including all of its dependencies, will be installed in this step.
-Navigate to your cloned repository in your terminal window (or PowerShell) and start yarn:
+Navigate to your cloned repository in your terminal window (or PowerShell) and start Yarn:

 ```
 yarn
 ```

 This concludes the first-time installation steps for setting up your new environment.
-However, you might need to run yarn occasionally  when new versions of your Node.js apps are released.
+However, you might need to run Yarn occasionally  when new versions of your Node.js apps are released.

 ### Preview the site